oxnr/awesome-bigdata/README.md

 * [Big Data](https://www.manning.com/books/big-data) - Big Data teaches you to build big data systems using an architecture that takes advantage of clustered hardware along with new tools designed specifically to capture and analyze web-scale data.
 * [Spark in Action](https://www.manning.com/books/spark-in-action) - Spark in Action teaches you the theory and skills you need to effectively handle batch and streaming data using Spark.
 Fully updated for Spark 2.0.
 * [Kafka in Action](https://www.manning.com/books/kafka-in-action) - Kafka in Action is a fast-paced introduction to every aspect of working with Kafka you need to really reap its benefits.
+* [Fusion in Action](https://www.manning.com/books/fusion-in-action) - Fusion in Action teaches you to build a full-featured data analytics pipeline, including document and data search and distributed data clustering.
 * [Reactive Data Handling](https://www.manning.com/books/reactive-data-handling) - Reactive Data Handling is a collection of five hand-picked chapters, selected by Manuel Bernhardt, that introduce you to building reactive applications capable of handling real-time processing with large data loads--free eBook!

 #### Distributed systems